Megan Hilty: Career

 In 2009, Hilty appeared in an episode of CSI: Crime Scene Investigation entitled "Deep Fried and Minty Fresh", playing a fast food manager helping out with a murder at Choozy's Chicken.
 She also appeared in two episodes of Desperate Housewives as the other woman to Carlos' boss.
 Hilty also lent her talents in Rated RSO: The Music and Lyrics of Ryan Scott Oliver at the Boston Court Performing Arts Center in December 2009, alongside Lesli Margherita, Steve Kazee, Morgan Karr, Natalie Weiss, and others.
 Hilty also branched off into a coffee and tea product line.
 In 2010, Hilty confirmed that she would voice the character of the China Princess in the animated film Legends of Oz: Dorothy's Return.
-In 2011, it was announced that she was cast in the NBC musical-drama series Smash, opposite Katharine McPhee, Debra Messing, Anjelica Huston, and Brian d'Arcy James.
+In 2011, it was announced that she was cast in the NBC musical-drama series Smash as Ivy Lynn, opposite Katharine McPhee, Debra Messing, Anjelica Huston, and Brian d'Arcy James.
 The series premiered on February 6, 2012, and aired for two seasons.

 In May 2012, Hilty appeared in Gentlemen Prefer Blondes as a part of the Encores! staged concert series.
 She appeared as Lorelei Lee alongside Brennan Brown, Simon Jones, and Rachel York.
 Hilty received rave reviews for her performance, with The New York Times rating her performance on par with those of Carol Channing and Marilyn Monroe.
+By October, she voiced Rosetta in Secret of the Wings to Tinker Bell and the Legend of the NeverBeast.